 2018 Bible Reading Plan

 I need a plan.
 If I fail to plan, I can plan to fail.
 So I create a Bible reading plan each year to keep me on track.

-This year’s reading plan is going to be a little different from what we’ve done the past 3 years.
-Instead of reading big chunks of scripture, we will be slowing down and going deeper into smaller passages each week.
+This year’s reading plan is going to be similar to last year’s plan.
+Instead of reading big chunks of scripture, we will slow down and go deeper into smaller passages each week.
 This plan is modeled after Anne Graham Lotz’s study method that helps us engage with the Word, not just read it and check it off our list.

 At the beginning of each week (preferably on Sunday) there is one chapter (or two) to read.
 A passage of 10-15 verses is suggested for deeper study on Monday-Friday, taking 2 or 3 verses each day.
 Saturday is a catch up day.